24/7 Emergency Hotline: When to Call for Help

 - Flooding (broken water line, sewer backup)

-- Fire (Call 911 first, then maintenance)
+- Fire (Call 911 first, then notify maintenance)

 - Gas leak (natural gas smells like rotten eggs)